samkennerly/dockerbash/README.md

 [Docker](https://www.docker.com/)
 commands.

-## use Docker without losing track of reality
+## short scripts for long Docker commands

 Sometimes I get confused by all the images and containers I've created.